egoist/tailwindcss-icons/README.md

 Then you can use this custom icon as class name: `i-foo-arrow-left`.

+> [!TIP]
+> To read custom icons from directory, you can refer to [Load svgs from filesystem](https://github.com/egoist/tailwindcss-icons/issues/37)

 ### Generate Icon Dynamically

 The idea is from [@iconify/tailwind](https://iconify.design/docs/usage/css/tailwind),